 Support requests pile up.
 "I can't find that link."
 "The download expired."
 "Can you resend those files?"
 Every request takes 10-15 minutes of your time.

 You look unprofessional.
 Your competitors have branded client portals.
 You're still sending Dropbox links.
-Guess who gets the premium contracts?
+When clients are choosing between providers, these details matter for premium contracts.

-For anyone trying to scale their drone business, this communication overhead kills you.
+For anyone trying to scale their drone business, this communication overhead becomes a major bottleneck.
 If you're managing multiple drones across different projects, it gets exponentially worse.

 What you actually need in a client portal